We aim to make our billing process as easy and as streamlined as possible, to optimize your experience with us.

-- Our billing policy is called, “Credit Card Plus”, or “CCP”.
 Over the years, Dr. Carine has witnessed that outstanding patient balances become an obstacle to a good doctor/patient relationship.
-Similar to systems used at hotels, we will be securing all visit charges with a credit card.
+Similar to systems used at hotels, we will secure all visit charges with a credit card.
 Once your visit has been processed by your insurance company, any remaining charges will be placed on the credit card on file.
 Guarantors will be asked to sign agreements at their first visit.

-- Bills rejected by insurance which are not easily corrected by our staff are the patient’s responsibility.
-We will not, at any time, falsify a diagnosis or visit code to help achieve payment as this is fraud and puts our practice in great danger.
+We will not, at any time, falsify a diagnosis or visit code to help achieve payment, as this is fraud and puts our practice in great danger.
 We encourage you to personally further appeal rejected claims, as often the carrier will make accommodations for the client better than they will for the physician, because you are the purchaser of the product (insurance).
 It is very important that you let us know if your insurance has changed, or if your plan requires a large deductible, so as to prevent large unpaid bills from accruing with our office.

-Q: Can I opt out of this payment system?
+Can I opt out of the CPC payment system?

-No, this is a requirement to be in the practice.
+No, this is a requirement of the practice.

-A: If you have an existing patient/family balance due at the beginning of your contract you may make payment in full, or you can make a request for a payment plan.
+If you have an existing patient/family balance due at the beginning of your contract, you may make payment in full, or you can make a request for a payment plan.
 Payment plans must be approved by the office manager, require an immediate deposit and rapid resolution.